rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter/README.md

 The code in this directory provides the following components:

--   `SocketAdapter` implements the plugin that is loaded by *RTI Routing Service*.
+-   `src/SocketAdapter` implements the plugin that is loaded by *RTI Routing Service*.
 It is responsible to create and delete connections.
--   `SocketConnection` implements a connection.
+-   `src/SocketConnection` implements a connection.
 This component is responsible of the creation and deletion of `StreamReaders`.
--   `SocketInputDiscoveryStreamReader` implements the logic necessary to propagate information about the discovered input streams (in this case sockets) to the Routing Service.
+-   `src/SocketInputDiscoveryStreamReader` implements the logic necessary to propagate information about the discovered input streams (in this case sockets) to the Routing Service.
--   `SocketStreamReader` implements an `StreamReader` that reads sample information from a UDP socket.
+-   `src/SocketStreamReader` implements an `StreamReader` that reads sample information from a UDP socket.
+-   `test/send_shape_to_socket.py` implements a simple tester to send shape type data to a UDP socket.

 For more details, please refer to the *RTI Routing Service SDK* documentation.